PaiSuryaDarshan/ML_Prerequisites_TNSV2/README.md

 - Things learnt from 3Blue1Brown
   -  What really are vectors?
   -  Linear combinations of vectors
-  -  Linear transformations and matricies
 ### *03/09/24*
-- Things learnt from 3Blue1Brown
-  -  What really are vectors?
-  -  Linear combinations of vectors
   -  Linear transformations and matricies